raylutz/daffodil/README.md

 if you can and use underscore ("_") to separate characters into groups.

 When reading CSV files, the header is normally taken from the first (non-comment) line.
-However, you may be working with CSV files with out a header.
-If user_format is specified on reading csv files, the csv data will be pre-processed and lines starting with # removed.
+However, you may be working with CSV files without a header.
+If user_format is specified on reading csv files, the csv data will be pre-processed and "comment" lines starting with # removed.

 Set noheader=True to avoid creating a header line from csv input, so column names need not exist.
 Otherwise, column names are taken from first (non-comment) line and must be unique (or they are amended to be so.)
 If there are columns without a header, then these are named "UnnamedN" where N is the column number staring at 0.
-If there are duplicates, then the duplicate name is named "(duplicatename)_N", where (duplicatename) is the original name and N is the column number.
+If there are duplicates, then the duplicate name is named "duplicatename_N", where 'duplicatename' is the original name and N is the column number.

 Even if column names are established, the column can still be indexed by number.
-Therefore, it is best if the column names used are not pure numbers.
-If "add_spreadsheet_col_names" is true, then traditional column names as found in popular spreadsheet programs, `'A', 'B', ...
-'Z', 'AA', 'AB'...`  are used.
+Therefore, it is best if the column names used are not pure numbers, to avoid confusion.
+Traditional column names can be added with .add_AZ_cols() function, similar to spreadsheet programs, `'A', 'B', ...
+'Z', 'AA', 'AB'...`.

 ## Row keyfield